chinedufn/swift-bridge/README.md

 > `swift-bridge` facilitates Rust and Swift interop.

-`swift-bridge` is a library that lets you pass and share high-level types such as `Option<T>`, `String`, `Structs` and `Classes` between Rust and Swift.
+`swift-bridge` is a library that helps you pass and share high-level types such as `Option<T>`, `String`, `struct` and `Class` between Rust and Swift.

-It also lets you bridge higher level language features between Rust and Swift, such as async functions and generics.
+It also helps you bridge higher level language features between Rust and Swift, such as async functions and generics.

 ## Installation